 PAs in Administration, Management, and Supervision (PAAMS) is a group of PAs that currently serve in administrative positions.
-A 2015 survey found that about half of respondents had no previous leadership training.
+A 2015 survey found that about half of the respondents had no previous leadership training.

 Sheri A. Shebairo, MBA, PA-C serves as the director of PA services in the Department of Surgery at the Memorial Sloan Kettering Cancer Center (MSKCC) in Manhattan.
 As director of PA services, PA Shebairo devotes much of her time to compliance.
 She manages a staff of approximately 60 people.